← Back to work

 Child Safety & Compliance

-I have deep experience building digital products for young people, and I guided the team through implementing COPPA, GDPR, and the ICO's Age Appropriate Design Code.
-We designed privacy-first analytics that gave the V&A meaningful insights without compromising on safety: no ads, no user messaging, no collection of personal data, and fully anonymous optional surveys.
+Drawing on my experience building digital products for young people, I helped guide the team through implementing COPPA, GDPR, and the ICO's Age Appropriate Design Code.
+Together we designed privacy-first analytics that gave the V&A meaningful insights without compromising on safety: no ads, no user messaging, no collection of personal data, and fully anonymous optional surveys.

 Data & Insights

 I pushed for a more data-orientated approach across the project.
-The team had strong qualitative research skills, and I complemented this by championing quantitative insight.
-I drove the decision to run a soft launch ahead of the full press launch, specifically to gather quantitative data we could act on before wider attention hit.
+The team brought strong qualitative research skills, and I complemented this by championing quantitative insight alongside it.
+I pushed for a soft launch ahead of the full press launch, specifically to gather quantitative data we could act on before wider attention hit.

 Working with Sonia Joao at Oxy Insights, I helped translate trend research and user testing into content and product decisions.
 Our Trendspotter panel (a group of young people) shaped quiz topics and content tone.

-A key innovation was "A Random Question", a COPPA/GDPR compliant insight tool that I guided the specification for.
+A key innovation was "A Random Question", a COPPA/GDPR-compliant insight tool we specified together.
 This optional feature appeared within quizzes and articles, asking users about their preferences and interests.
 The questions were completely anonymous and fed real-time quantitative insight back to the V&A, helping inform content decisions while maintaining full privacy compliance.

 Handover & Documentation